 - You need to assemble a lot of gear, which takes time and space in your car.

 - Forgetting a fuel canister, hose or other key component ends your cooking experience.

 - Cleaning dishes at a campground can both be difficult and time consuming.

 - If you are buying camp kitchen equipment just for a few trips, camping food cooking is probably not cost effective.

 - If you are not adept at camp cooking, results of your food will vary.

 - Just eat out every meal.

-Overall, we generally avoid bringing a full camp kitchen for one or two night camping trips.
-It's just too much time, money, and effort.
+We generally avoid bringing a full camp kitchen for one or two-night camping trips.
+It's just too much time, money and effort.
 Better to spend the limited amount of time on a weekend trip actually hanging out and exploring with friends and family.